 See our Ratings Methodology.

-Recent Canstar Blue research amongst people who have used a tax agent in the last two years found that one in four people have received a refund every time they have applied for one.
-With over $30billion personal income tax collected in New Zealand last year, it would be nice to think a bit of that could end up back in your pocket!
-So, how much tax are you paying?
+Recent Canstar Blue research amongst people who have used a tax agent in the last two years found that over half of people apply for a tax refund every year and one in four people have received a refund every time they have applied for one!

 Source: Inland Revenue

-Winner of the Canstar Blue Overall Customer Satisfaction Award for the second year running, Kiwi owned and operated mytax.co.nz was launched in 2008.
-Fees can differ depending on whether you apply via the mobile app or website.
+Previous winner of the Canstar Blue Overall Customer Satisfaction Award in 2016 and 2017.
+Fees can differ (minimum of $4.99 for refunds of less than $50, to a maximum of $395) depending on whether you apply via the mobile app or website.
 Mytax.co.nz offers a ‘no refund, no fee’ policy.

-Christchurch based, Mytaxrefunds has been providing an online service since April 2008.
-It charges a maximum of $39 for a tax refund in any given year and a ‘no refund, no fee’ policy.
+Christchurch based, Mytaxrefund has been providing an online service since April 2008.
+It charges a fixed price processing fee of $35 for a tax refund in any given year and a ‘no refund, no fee’ policy.

-Canstar Blue commissioned I-view to survey 2,500 New Zealand consumers across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from New Zealanders who have used a tax agent in the last two years – in this case, 587 New Zealanders.
+Canstar Blue commissioned I-view to survey New Zealand consumers across a range of categories to measure and track customer satisfaction.
+The outcomes reported are the results from New Zealanders who have applied for a personal tax refund through a professional tax agent in the last two years – in this case, 700 New Zealanders.